ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-asia.md

 ### Installing Trivy CLI

-You can [install Trivy](https://aquasecurity.github.io/trivy/latest/getting-started/installation/) on your computer from the binaries, the source, HomeBrew, Arch Linux, Ubuntu... and even use it directly from a Docker image.
+You can [install Trivy](https://aquasecurity.github.io/trivy/latest/getting-started/installation/) on your computer from the binaries, the source, HomeBrew, Arch Linux, Ubuntu, etc. and even use it directly from a Docker image.

 For this tutorial you will install it via HomeBrew: